Full-Teeth Replacement in Miami with Dr. William P. Lamas

 25-Year Study Finds Conventional Dentures Actually Accelerate Bone Loss

 According to the 1972 study, The Continuing Reduction of the Residual Alveolar Ridges in Complete Denture Wearers: A Mixed-Longitudinal Study Covering 25-Years conducted by Antje Tallgren, L.D.S., Odont.Dr.
 The Royal Dental College, Copenhagen, Denmark, when a conventional denture was placed over the patient’s gum ridge within the first year following his or her tooth loss, bone resorption occurred 10 times faster than when a denture was not used during this time frame; furthermore, the alveolar bone on the lower ridge resorbed four times faster than the bone on the upper ridge that had a denture on it did.

 As each year passes, additional bone is lost and the dentures begin to loosen.
 Since the prosthesis itself will not shrink in conjunction with the alveolar bone, the patient needs to find a way to secure his or her denture; otherwise, embarrassing mishaps from clicking sounds, to slipping appliances and more difficulty eating are inevitable.
 It is easy to see how issues such as these can cause an individual avoid social situations.

-Once the dentures loosen, an individual can either have his or her dentures relined, try using a denture adhesive, have the dentures replaced or schedule a complimentary consultation with Dr. William P. Lamas to discuss the Full Teeth Replacement options available at Lamas Dental Specialists in Miami.
+Once the dentures loosen, an individual can either have his or her dentures relined, try using a denture adhesive, have the dentures replaced or schedule a consultation with Dr. William P. Lamas to discuss the Full Teeth Replacement options available at Lamas Dental Specialists in Miami.

 During a dental implant procedure, Dr. Lamas can replace some of the roots so they can stimulate the alveolar bone, preventing further bone loss in those areas.
 He may use the patient’s current denture or create a new denture prior to the Full Replacement Procedure using dental implants at his office in Miami.